Th3Un1q3/better-testing/01/STORY.md

 * [Jest execution life-cycle](https://jestjs.io/docs/en/setup-teardown)
 * [Isolated Test Pattern](../patterns/isolated-test.md)

+# Why does practice matter?

-## Bonus
+## Sequence
 Can you say what will be in the console if I run `01/src/explore-sequence.spec.js`
 * Why it's important to understand test execution sequence?

-# Why does practice matter?
+## Boundaries

 Write `inRange` function that accepts a number low and high border of the range.
+Write `sqrt` function that accepts a number and returns a square root of it

 Try to strictly follow red green refactor pattern.